Finding AHCCCS Rehab Centers in Mesa, AZ

 Even though there aren’t many treatment facilities available to those in Mesa on AHCCCS, it is still possible to find drug, alcohol, and opioid use disorder treatment on your plan.
 If you need help finding a drug rehab center, give us a call at 1-888-906-0952.
-Our trained representatives would be happy to help you find a place close to home.
+Our trained representatives would be happy to help you find a treatment center in the surrounding areas.

 Getting a treatment plan set up can feel overwhelming in the beginning.
 There is unfamiliar terminology, appointments to schedule, and changes happening at the same time.
 It’s common for people to be overwhelmed by all of this.
 Recovering from addiction takes time.
 Everyone struggles in this journey – don’t be too hard on yourself during this process.